borkdude/blog/posts/oss-updates-jul-aug-2026.md

 Here are some highlights per project.
 See each project's `CHANGELOG.md` for the full list.

 - [Babashka](https://github.com/babashka/babashka): native, fast starting Clojure interpreter for scripting.
-  - 1.13.220: [`babashka.ffi`](https://github.com/babashka/ffi), calling C functions in shared libraries from babashka and JVM Clojure.
-See the [guide](https://github.com/babashka/ffi/blob/main/doc/guide.md) and the [release post](https://blog.michielborkent.nl/babashka-ffi.html)
+  - 1.13.220: Add experimental [`babashka.ffi`](https://github.com/babashka/ffi): call C functions in shared libraries straight from babashka and JVM Clojure!
+See the [guide](https://github.com/babashka/ffi/blob/main/doc/guide.md)
-  - 1.13.220: Linux dynamic binaries now require glibc 2.28 and link everything else statically.
-The install script picks the static binary on musl and on older glibc, and `--static`/`--dynamic` override it
+  - 1.13.220: On Linux, the install script installs the dynamic binary by default.
+It installs the static binary on musl systems and on systems with glibc older than 2.17.
+The `--static` and `--dynamic` options override the automatic selection
+  - 1.13.220: `:exec-args` can sit directly on a task, not only under `:cli`, the way `(exec ...)` already reads it.
+Before, it was ignored on an `:exec-fn` or `:cmd` task
-  - 1.13.220: `:exec-args` may sit directly on a task, a task's `:cli` spec adds to the runner-level spec instead of replacing it, an `:exec-fn` task actually runs when another task `:depends` on it, and the options it declares parse for the dependent task and show up under `Inherited options`
+  - 1.13.220: A task's `:cli` spec adds to the runner-level `:tasks {:cli {:spec ...}}` instead of replacing it.
+An option from the runner level keeps its coercion and default, and `--help` lists it under `Inherited options`
+  - 1.13.220: A task with `:exec-fn` runs when another task `:depends` on it.
+Before, it did nothing
+  - 1.13.220: Options declared by an `:exec-fn` task named in `:depends` also parse for the CLI task that runs, with their coercion and default. `--help` lists them under `Inherited options`
-  - 1.13.220: `:cmd` may be a symbol naming a var holding the command tree, whose namespace loads on demand
+  - 1.13.220: `:cmd` can be a symbol naming a var that holds the command tree, like `:cli`.
+Its namespace loads on demand
+  - 1.13.220: Shell completion offers inherited options (via `:depends`) too
+  - 1.13.220: SCI: call site caching for instance and static methods, constructors and fields.
+Interop calls are up to 5x faster
-  - 1.13.219: tasks get automatic `--help` and shell completions through `:exec-fn` and `:cmd`.
-See the [blog post](https://blog.michielborkent.nl/babashka-tasks-cli.html).
-These keys are experimental and may still change based on feedback
+  - 1.13.219: Tasks get automatic `--help` and shell completions, through the new `:exec-fn` and `:cmd` keys.
+See [the blog post](https://blog.michielborkent.nl/babashka-tasks-cli.html)!
+These task keys should be considered experimental and may change in a future version of babashka, depending on feedback from the community
-  - SCI call site caching for instance and static methods, constructors and fields: interop calls up to 5x faster
-  - Clojure 1.13 map destructuring with `:keys!`, `:syms!`, `:strs!`, `:select`, `:all` and `:defaults`, plus `req!` and `some-vals`
+  - 1.13.219: Clojure 1.13 map destructuring: `:keys!`, `:syms!`, `:strs!`, `&` inside a directive, `:select`, `:all` and `:defaults`.
+Adds `req!` and `some-vals` to `clojure.core`
-  - [#1321](https://github.com/babashka/babashka/issues/1321): implement `clojure.core/Inst` on records, types and `reify`
+  - [#1321](https://github.com/babashka/babashka/issues/1321): support implementing the `clojure.core/Inst` protocol on records, types and reify, and with `extend-protocol` and `extend-type`
-  - [#2054](https://github.com/babashka/babashka/issues/2054): a `proxy` of `java.io.Writer` supports one-argument `write` and `append`, so binding `*out*` to it works
+  - [#2054](https://github.com/babashka/babashka/issues/2054): a `proxy` of `java.io.Writer` supports the one-argument `write` and `append`, so binding `*out*` to it works
-  - [#1918](https://github.com/babashka/babashka/issues/1918): fall back to `$HOME` when the OS supplies no home directory, e.g. for LDAP users
+  - [#1918](https://github.com/babashka/babashka/issues/1918): fall back to `$HOME` when the OS does not supply a home directory, e.g. for LDAP users in the static binary
   - [#1994](https://github.com/babashka/babashka/issues/1994): fix `:eval` and `:print` options of `clojure.main/repl` being ignored in the interactive REPL ([@jeroenvandijk](https://github.com/jeroenvandijk))
+  - Bump jline to 4.4.0: security hardening, a rewritten signal path for the FFM terminal, Kitty keyboard protocol
+  - [#2021](https://github.com/babashka/babashka/issues/2021): bump http-kit to 2.9.0-beta4, which fixes four security advisories
-  - Class additions from [@weavejester](https://github.com/weavejester) ([#1985](https://github.com/babashka/babashka/issues/1985), [#1986](https://github.com/babashka/babashka/issues/1986), [#1987](https://github.com/babashka/babashka/issues/1987), [#1988](https://github.com/babashka/babashka/issues/1988)), [@paintparty](https://github.com/paintparty) ([#1982](https://github.com/babashka/babashka/issues/1982)) and [@christoph-frick](https://github.com/christoph-frick) ([#2003](https://github.com/babashka/babashka/issues/2003))
+  - Class additions by [@weavejester](https://github.com/weavejester) ([#1985](https://github.com/babashka/babashka/issues/1985), [#1986](https://github.com/babashka/babashka/issues/1986), [#1987](https://github.com/babashka/babashka/issues/1987), [#1988](https://github.com/babashka/babashka/issues/1988)), [@paintparty](https://github.com/paintparty) ([#1982](https://github.com/babashka/babashka/issues/1982)) and [@christoph-frick](https://github.com/christoph-frick) ([#2003](https://github.com/babashka/babashka/issues/2003))
-  - Bumps: JLine 4.4.0, GraalVM 25.0.4, http-kit 2.9.0-beta4 which fixes four security advisories, Clojure 1.12.5, hiccup 2.0.0 final, jsoup 1.23.2, selmer 1.13.5
   - [Full changelog](https://github.com/babashka/babashka/blob/master/CHANGELOG.md)

 - [babashka.ffi](https://github.com/babashka/ffi): call C functions in shared libraries from Clojure.
 New library, also usable from JVM Clojure.
 See the [guide](https://github.com/babashka/ffi/blob/main/doc/guide.md) and the [examples](https://github.com/babashka/ffi/tree/main/examples).
 The API is experimental